alphagov/performanceplatform-documentation/index.rst

 This page explains how to get a dashboard on the `Performance Platform <https://www.gov.uk/performance/services>`_.

 A published dashboard is a requirement of the `Digital by Default Service Standard <https://www.gov.uk/service-manual/digital-by-default>`_, which all transforming services must meet.
-All services, whether transforming or not, need to provide data on transaction volumes every quarter.

 Before you start
 ================

-Please discuss your dashboard requirements with whoever will be signing off the publication of the dashboard as soon as possible.
+You should discuss your dashboard requirements with whoever will be signing off the publication of the dashboard as soon as possible.

 How to get a dashboard
 ======================